STREPP: Supporting Translation of Research & Evidence based intervention into Policy & Practice

 UNITING KNOWLEDGE & IMPLEMENTATION

-At STREPP, we unite knowledge and implementation through collaboration with key stakeholders to transform pediatric and adolescent health services.
+At STREPP, we unite knowledge and implementation through collaboration with key stakeholders to transform pediatric and adolescent health care.
 Through our three core initiatives—UPART, IPHASA, and PAHLCA—we foster local and continental solutions that save lives, strengthen systems, and drive sustainable change.

 uPART